hfoffani/MP-controller/README.md

 This implementation does not receive the acceleration measurement from the simulator so it uses the throttle value which is a good approximation.
+The source code is at `src/main.cpp:130`.

 ### Video Results